 What is found everywhere will be found here too, and what is to be not found in this book cannot be found anywhere else …

 Above is the very notion that is ascribed with the tale of Mahabharata itself.
 This also goes true with such types of editions, reading which is nothing but a scriptural marathon.
 Whereas there is a glut of abridged editions available everywhere, their unabridged counterparts are quite numbered.
-Hence, I’ve included all the famous works in the list.
-These may well be considered as a reference or library material which draws the attention from serious readers or researchers.
+Hence, I’ve included all the famous works on the list.
+These may well be considered as a reference or library material which draws the attention of serious readers or researchers.